YASH-S77/Unstoppable_One-hacksprint/README.md

 creates a supportive environment that prioritizes the well-being of all users.
 Unlike other platforms that provide only one solution at a time, our app brings all these essential features together into one comprehensive platform

+Utilizing data analytics to assess and monitor the prevalence of diseases within a city, enabling informed decision-making for timely interventions and medical operations to address public health needs effectively.
+Using Data Visuliztion tools for the same